isroil14/blog/content/posts/greetings.md

 primarily, i'll be writing on the various concepts and ideas of computer science as it relates to `software engineering`. my choice of programming language will probably be either go or rust.

-`computer networking` is the subject i've been immmersed into these days. i'm really trying to get a good grasp of how the whole system of the internet works. so expect some good detailed explainations of its concepts.
+`computer networking` is the subject i've been immersed into these days. i'm really trying to get a good grasp of how the whole system of the internet works. so expect some good detailed explainations of its concepts.

 i've been in love with `mathematics` since i knew myself as a human being and knew how to add numbers together. math flows in my blood and i love every bit of intellectual challenges it throws at me. sometimes, i may use this site to present some mathematical ideas as well.